HyrienLab/igblastr/README.md

   This will install the latest version of the package where the issue w.r.t. internal data has been addressed.

-  Alternatively, we strongly encourage you to update your installation to Bioconductor 3.23 (requires R 4.6).
+  Alternatively, we strongly recommend that you update your installation to Bioconductor 3.23 (requires R 4.6).
 This will allow you to install the package with `BiocManager::install("igblastr")` and keep your installation up-to-date by running `BiocManager::install()` on a regular basis.

 - _If you are using Bioconductor **3.21** (requires R 4.5):_

-  You need to install **igblastr** directly from GitHub (usually discouraged).
+  You need to install **igblastr** directly from GitHub (usually discouraged):
-  That's because the package was only added to Bioconductor >= 3.22 so cannot be installed from the Bioconductor 3.21 software repository:
     ```r
     if (!require("remotes", quietly=TRUE))
         BiocManager::install("remotes")